ArtiomSu/Yubikey-SSH-manager/README.md

 This is a collection of scripts and notes on how to manage SSH keys on a Yubikey.

-Currently the script only uses the PIV application.
+Currently the repository includes two main scripts:

+1. **PIV method** (`yubikey_ssh_manager_piv.sh`) - Uses the PIV application with RSA4096 keys
+2. **FIDO2 method** (`yubikey_ssh_manager_fido2.sh`) - Uses FIDO2 with ED25519-SK keys

 You can also use OpenPGP method but I couldn't get that working so its not included in this repo.
-Another method is using FIDO2 which is easier to setup but has some limitations.
-See the `manual_method_fido2.md` file for more info.
-I will be adding a script for the FIDO2 method at some point.

-So far I also was only able to get RSA4096 keys working.
+So far with the PIV method I was only able to get RSA4096 keys working.
 ED25519 keys don't work as they are not recognised by they yubico kcs11 module.
 I have left some notes on my attempts to get ED25519 keys working in the `manual_method_piv.md` file.
-I was able to generate the public key just fine however the yubico kcs11 module along with ssh-keygen -D isn't able to read it.
-It takes around a minute to generate the RSA4096 private key which is very slow compared to ED25519 keys which are instant.
-But at least it works.
+The PIV method takes around a minute to generate the RSA4096 private key which is very slow compared to FIDO2 ED25519-SK keys which are instant.

 Using the `yubikey_ssh_manager_piv.sh` script you can manage 20 ssh keys.
 And still be able to use the [macos login](https://support.yubico.com/hc/en-us/articles/360016649059-YubiKey-for-macOS-login) functionality, which also allows you to use the yubikey for `sudo`.

+The FIDO2 method using `yubikey_ssh_manager_fido2.sh` allows you to generate up to 100 keys (though they share space with your normal web login credentials), uses fast ED25519-SK key generation, but has some platform limitations.

-The certs are fully stored on the yubikey so you don't need to store any ssh files on the computer.
+The certs are fully stored on the yubikey so you don't need to store any ssh files on the computer (though FIDO2 method does create local key files that act as proxies).
 You only need to store the public keys on the server which can be exported from the yubikey at any point.

 You don't need any special configuration on the server side.
 Only on the client side you need to setup a few things to handle the yubikey.